1. Home

 Solar Panels Series vs Parallel:Understanding and Difference

-When connecting solar panels, the two common configurations are series and parallel.
+The two common configurations for connecting solar panels are series and parallel.
 Before you can start reaping the great benefits of solar energy, you need to figure out which system setup is better suited for your energy needs.

 For a quick explanation, the main difference between solar panels connected in series and parallel is the output voltage and output current.
 The output voltage of a series-connected solar panel adds up, while the output current (amperage) remains constant.
 On the other hand, solar panels connected in parallel will have an increased output current (increased amperage), but their output voltage will be the same.
 So, in short: for solar panels connected in series, you add up the voltages, while for solar panels connected in parallel, you add up the current strengths.